Developing innovative pricing structures and alternative fee agreement models that deliver additional value for our clients.

 As a health law and life sciences lawyer, Jill Gordon represents academic medical centers, hospitals, long-term care facilities, surgery centers, foundations and clinics, medical groups/IPAs, accountable care organizations and other entities affiliated with the healthcare industry.
 Jill also represents companies in the health information, medical device and telehealth fields.

-Jill is a member of Nixon Peabody’s management committee.
+Jill is a former member of Nixon Peabody’s management committee.

 I assist healthcare providers and others in the industry with transactional and regulatory matters.
 My practice is primarily focused on hospital/physician alignment strategies; forming joint ventures and other alliances; structuring mergers and acquisitions; and negotiating managed care and other agreements, such as physician contracts, facility leases and management and co-management arrangements.